ShareSave and capital gains tax: three strategies

 Investing in ShareSave is an excellent way to grow your wealth over time, but it's crucial to understand the tax implications, particularly capital gains tax (CGT).

 You might not have any CGT to pay, but that isn’t the case for everyone.
-Recent and upcoming changes to the CGT allowance have brought more attention to how investors can plan for and manage their tax liability.
+Recent changes to the CGT allowance have brought more attention to how investors can plan for and manage their tax liability.
 In this article, we'll explore these changes and share some tax-planning strategies which might help.

 We wrote this article to explain how ShareSave is taxed in the UK – if you’re looking for tax information in a different country, check out our support hub.